borkshop/kni/MANUAL.md

 {+n} {(n < 30)?-> loop}
 ```

-Inkblot also supports "hypergeometric sampling", or rather "sampling without
+Kni also supports "hypergeometric sampling", or rather "sampling without
 replacement".
 With the "^" prefix followed by an expression, you can determine the number
 of threads to sample from the alternation.